Bachelor's degree: Scotland

-At Scottish universities, bachelor's degrees (and the equivalent Scottish MA awarded by some institutions) are normally honours degrees, taking four years of study (or five with a year abroad or in industry), but may also be ordinary degrees (also known as pass, general or designated degrees) requiring three years of study.
+At Scottish universities, bachelor's degrees (and the equivalent Master of Arts awarded by some institutions) are normally honours degrees, taking four years of study (or five with a year abroad or in industry), but may also be ordinary degrees (also known as pass, general or designated degrees) requiring three years of study.
 Honours degrees may be awarded as BA (Hons) or MA (Hons) in the arts and social sciences, or BSc (Hons) for sciences, or have more specific titles such as BEng.
 As in the rest of the UK, integrated master's degrees, taking five years in Scotland, are also offered as first degrees alongside bachelor's degrees.

 An honours degree may be directly linked to professional or vocational qualifications, particularly in fields such as engineering, surveying and architecture.
 These courses tend to have highly specified curricula, leaving students without many options for broader study.
 Others, following a more traditional route, start off with a broad range of studies across the faculty that has admitted the student or, via modular study, across the whole university.
 Students on these courses specialise later in their degree programmes.
 Typically degree grades are based only on the final two years of study, after a specialisation has been chosen, so broader study courses taken in the first two years do not affect the final degree grade.

 Honours degrees are subdivided into classes in the same way as the rest of the UK, depending on the overall grade achieved.
 These are, from highest to lowest; first class, upper second class (2:1), lower second class (2:2), and third class.